 Despite being on bed rest, I still progressed.
 During the night, I felt absolutely miserable and got zero sleep.

-I had to get up every ten minutes to pee (imagine being 300lbs and full of baby with a seemingly constant full bladder to the point of pain, and contractions) because they pumped me full of fluids from being dehydrated.
+They pumped me full of fluids from being dehydrated so every ten minutes I had to pee.
+Imagine being 300lbs and full of baby with a seemingly constant full bladder to the point of pain, and contractions.

 I was shaking uncontrollably with fever, plus the anxiety of knowing my contractions were getting worse and my baby would be coming.
 I was terrified of birth.